foxpoint-se/eel/README.md

 sudo usermod -a -G i2c ubuntu // if ubuntu is your user
 ```

-Should `adafruit_bno055` be listed in package dependencies?
-No idea on how to handle dependencies that are resolved locally like this.

-However, you should be able to run the `imu` node now:
+You should be able to run the `imu` node now:

 ```
-cd /path/to/this/project
-colcon build --packages-select rpi_test source source_me.sh
+source source_me.sh
-ros2 run rpi_test imu
+ros2 run eel imu
 ```

 ## Notes on running `gnss` node